 2018 Annual International Conference on Biologically Inspired Cognitive Architectures, also known as the Ninth Annual Meeting of the BICA Society, will be held as part of the Joint Multi-Conference on Human-Level Artificial Intelligence (HLAI-18) at the Czech Technical University in Prague, Czech Republic.

 Proceedings will be published in Procedia Computer Science (an open-access Elsevier journal, indexed in Scopus) after the conference.
-Selected papers will be considered for publication in the journal BICA in their extended versions.
+Selected papers will be considered for publication in the journal BICA.

 - HLAI-18 Multi-Conference: August 22-25

 Please note the corrected dates.
 You may need to reload the page to see the current version.

 Biologically Inspired Cognitive Architectures (BICA) are computational frameworks for building intelligent agents that are inspired from biological intelligence.
 Since 2010, the annual BICA conference attracts researchers from the edge of scientific frontiers.
 It contrasts major conferences in AI and cognitive science by offering informal brainstorming atmosphere together with greater publication venues to ambitious ideas, regardless of the availability of a solid empirical proof or immediate practical value.
 If you believe that you have a constructive contribution to the future of human-like AI, then you should present your work at BICA 2018.